onflow/flow/docs/content/support/flow-port/index.md

 ### Staking your own Node
   1. Once you have navigated to the staking/delegating page in Flow Port, click on the 'Stake a Node' option.

   2. Next, select the type of node you will be running.

   3. Input the amount of Flow you wish to stake with that node.
 You must stake at least the minimum in order for your stake request to be successfully processed.
 You are able to provide the minimum stake across multiple transactions.
 Meaning, you could execute your stake transaction with half of the minumum required.
 Then, before the next epoch, you can choose to 'Add Flow' to that pending stake to get it to the minimum stake required.

   4. Run the [bootstrapping instructions](https://docs.onflow.org/node-operation/node-bootstrap/) and provide the remaining technical details needed to stake a node.

 ### Delegating (Coming soon!)
   1. Once you have navigated to the staking/delegating page in Flow Port, click on the Delegate option.

   2. Next, you will specify which node operator you would like to delegate to and how many tokens you want to delegate to them.

+  3. Execute the transaction.
+You will now see your pending delegation that will be processed during the next epoch.

 ## I have successfully executed a Stake Transaction, now what?
   - Now that you have executed a stake transaction in either Flow Port or your custody provider’s portal, that transaction will now sit in a pending status until it is processed, which will be at the next Epoch Date (which is currently weekly).